Let’s talk about the meat protein part of the kidney stone diet—it has always confused people, so let’s see if I can clear this up.

 People say, “Jill doesn’t want us to have smoothies.”
 Nope, that is not what I say.
 You can certainly include smoothies in your week if you keep your protein powders under 200 calories and pay attention to the sodium and sugar in these products.

-I like my protein powders to be closer to 100 calories per serving as I am adding a banana typically in mine, which will bring the calories up!
+I like my protein powders to be closer to 100 calories per serving as I am adding a banana typically in mine, which will increase the calories!
 I use this one* because it’s lactose-free.
 It is higher in sodium, but I make room for that in my daily salt budget.
 I occasionally use smoothies after a workout as a snack.
 Here is my recipe, and it is so darn good!
 It doesn’t include the protein powder because I don’t always need it.
 Sometimes I am just looking for a way to boost my calcium intake.
+If you are vegan, here is an excellent protein powder source with iron in it, no salt, and no added sugar.
+Game Changer!

 Be mindful of how many calories are in your smoothies, though.
 High-calorie smoothies are often the culprit for weight gain—it’s not hard to pack 500 calories into these tasty treats.

 I am not a fan of people using smoothies regularly as meal replacements.
-This may lead to initial weight loss, but in the long run, we need to learn how to eat foods that will lead to long-term health.
+While this may lead to initial weight loss, in the long run, we need to learn how to eat foods that will lead to long-term health.
 Drinking your food is not what I recommend long term.
 It always backfires on us.

 For people looking to gain weight, smoothies (whether you use protein powder or not) can be a great snack to increase your calories.